FEALPy: A Cross-platform Intelligent Numerical Simulation Engine: Numerical Examples

 to demonstrate the correctness, efficiency, and precision of the implementation.
 The exact solution is given by

 where $a>0$ is the viscosity coefficient.
 This solution features a sharp transition layer along the line $x+y=t$, propagating diagonally across the domain.

 \paragraph{Benchmark.} We apply the forward Euler time scheme with $a = 0.005$ and time step $\Delta t = 0.001$.
 The initial moving meshes include uniform triangular grids of sizes $30\times30$, $45\times45$, and $60\times60$, as well as a $45\times45$ quadrilateral mesh.
 For comparison, a fixed uniform triangular grid of size $160\times160$ is used.
-See Tab. \ref{tab:mmesh} for $L^2$ errors and times, Fig. \ref{fig:mmesh-1} and \ref{fig:mmesh-2} for the solution and moving mesh respectively.
+See Table~\ref{tab:mmesh} for $L^2$ errors and times, Figure~\ref{fig:mmesh-1} and \ref{fig:mmesh-2} for the solution and moving mesh respectively.

 \paragraph{Multiple backends.} In the second test, we compare computational performance between CPU and GPU execution.
 With $a=0.005$ and $\Delta t=0.001$ over the time interval $[0, 0.25]$, we measure the total runtime on triangular meshes of sizes $60\times 60$, $80\times80$, $120\times120$, and $160\times160$.
-The results, summarized in Tab. \ref{tab:mmesh-time}, show that the PyTorch-GPU backend achieves the best performance.
+The results, summarized in Table~\ref{tab:mmesh-time}, show that the PyTorch-GPU backend achieves the best performance.